mrtnj/scripting_for_data_analysis/week2/week2.md

 ```
 library(plyr)
 models <- dlply(expression_melted, "variable", unicorn_expression_model)
-llply(models, summary)
+ldply(models, coef)
 ```

 We will go into plyr and its functions in detail next week.
 But try to reason what this code did.
 What did it return?
-Which of the genes are significantly different between diets and colours at the 1% level?
+Modify it to create a table of confidence intervals.